The legal situation for buying and selling property

 Neighbour disputes over Japanese knotweed are much more difficult to negotiate as it can be hard to determine where the plant originated from.
 If your property has been taken over by the plant through the land like a railway ground, a shopping centre, a canal or similar, then it is much easier to claim.

 Discovering the source of a Japanese knotweed infestation is key to determining what party is at fault.

 If it can be proven that the knotweed has entered from a neighbouring property then you should be able to claim the costs of the removal of the plant and possibly compensation for the fall in the value of your homes as a result of the infestation.

 Bringing a Japanese knotweed claim depends on your individual situation.
 We have set criteria in order to be able to claim.
 These can include:

-Still not sure if you’re eligible to claim?
-We can offer you free advice, whether we take on your claim or not, so if you’re unsure, then just get in touch.
+Still not sure if you’re eligible to make a Japanese Knotweed claim?
+We can offer you free advice, on whether we take on your claim or not, so if you’re unsure, then just get in touch.